 Coopersburg real estate is some of the most expensive in Pennsylvania, although Coopersburg house values don't compare to the most expensive real estate in the U.S.

-Coopersburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Coopersburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Coopersburg is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Coopersburg who work in office and administrative support (12.50%), food service (9.29%), and sales jobs (8.84%).

 Also of interest is that Coopersburg has more people living here who work in computers and math than 95% of the places in the US.